djaus2/MauiPicoSwitch/README.md

 ## Messages

 As stated, these are sent as chars.
-The following is the state changes from received chars by teh phone app:
+The following is the state changes from received chars by the phone app:

 ```cs
 public void OnCharCmdReceived(char c)